-- (a) Retailing;

-- (b) Commercial services;

-- (c) Offices;

-- (d) Places of assembly;

-- (e) Takeaway food outlets, 26.19

-- (f) Medical or scientific facilities;

-- (g) Restaurants and other eating places;

-- (h) Activities on reserves as provided for in the Reserves Act 1977;

-- (i) Works and network utilities as provided for in Section 10;

-- (j) Accommodation facilities, provided that retirement villages are excluded from locating within the Commercial Zone at Omokoroa Structure Plan Area 2;

-- (k) Police stations;

-- (I) Commercial sexual services;

-- (m) Building and construction wholesalers and retailers with a maximum gross area of 2500m.

-17.3.2 Controlled Activities

-- (a) Subdivision. - (b) Dwellings provided they are located above ground floor level. - (c) Works and network utilities as provided for in Section 10. - (d) With respect to screening, any activity in Rule 17.3.1 which has a common boundary with or is separated by a road from a Residential, Rural or Future Urban zone or a public reserve. - (e) With respect to financial contributions only: - The erection or undertaking of one or more commercial activities other than the first such activity on a site or significant expansion of an existing activity (significant expansion is an increase of more than 0.5 of a household equivalent for services);
+(a) Retailing. (b) Commercial services.
+Offices. (c) Places of assembly. (d) (e) Takeaway food outlets.
+Medical or scientific facilities. (f) (g) Restaurants and other eating places. (h) Activities on reserves as provided for in the Reserves Act 1977.
+Works and network utilities as provided for in Section 10. (i) Accommodation facilities, provided that retirement villages are (j) excluded from locating within the Commercial Zone at Omokoroa Structure Plan Area 2.
+Police stations. (k) Commercial sexual services. (l) Building and construction wholesalers and retailers with a maximum (m) gross area of 2500m. (n) Educational facilities for a maximum of four persons (excluding staff).
+Controlled Activities (a) Subdivision. (b) Dwellings provided they are located above ground floor level. (c) Works and network utilities as provided for in Section 10. (d) With respect to screening, any activity in Rule 19.3.1 which has a common boundary with or is separated by a road from a Residential, Rural or Future Urban zone or a public reserve. (e) With respect to financial contributions only:

-(ii) Any activity in 17.3.1 which has a household equivalent for water and wastewater greater than one as listed in Rule 11.3.4 (c)
+- (i) The erection or undertaking of one or more commercial activities other than the first such activity on a site or significant expansion of an existing activity (significant expansion is an increase of more than 0.5 of a household equivalent for services); - (ii) Any activity in 19.3.1 which has a household equivalent for water and wastewater greater than one as listed in Rule 11.3.3 (c).

-17.3.3 Restricted Discretionary Activities
+19.3.3 Restricted Discretionary Activities

-- (a) Any Permitted or Controlled Activity that fails to comply with the activity performance standards listed in Rule 17.4. - (b) Within the Commercial Zone shown on the Omokoroa Stage 2 Structure Plan all activities other than a dwelling shall be a Restricted Discretionary Activity subject to the development of a commercial area master plan and activity performance standards listed in 17.5. - (c) Within stormwater management reserves and private conservation areas in Omokoroa Stage 2, regardless of whether they are designated, the following are Restricted Discretionary Activities: - (i) The disturbance of soil, natural ground cover and vegetation, or the deposition of refuse, solid or liquid waste, fill or any material; - (ii) The diversion or modification of any natural watercourses; - (iii) The construction of fences or other barriers, dams, ponds and other stormwater treatment facilities, bridges, sports facilities, dwellings or buildings, playgrounds, pump stations, sewers, culverts and roadways; - (iv) Walkways/cycleways.
+- (a) Any Permitted or Controlled Activity that fails to comply with the activity performance standards listed in Rule 19.4. - (b) Within the Commercial Zone shown on the Omokoroa Stage 2 Structure Plan all activities other than a dwelling shall be a Restricted Discretionary Activity subject to the development of a commercial area master plan and activity performance standards listed in 19.5. - (c) Within stormwater management reserves and private conservation areas in Omokoroa Stage 2, regardless of whether they are designated, the following are Restricted Discretionary Activities: - The disturbance of soil, natural ground cover and vegetation, or the deposition of refuse, solid or liquid waste, fill or any material; - (ii) The diversion or modification of any natural watercourses; - (iii) The construction of fences or other barriers, dams, ponds and other stormwater treatment facilities, bridges, sports facilities, dwellings or buildings, playgrounds, pump stations, sewers, culverts and roadways; - (iv) Walkways/cycleways.

-Except that
+Except that: